nest/nest-simulator/doc/topology/Topology_UserManual.rst

 Prescribed number of connections
 --------------------------------

 We have so far described how to connect layers by either connecting to all nodes inside the mask or by considering each pool node in turn and connecting it according to a given probability function.
-In both cases, the number of connections generated depends on mask and kernel.
+In both cases, the number of connections generated depends on mask and connection probability.

 Many neuron models in the literature, in contrast, prescribe a certain *fan in* (number of incoming connections) or *fan out* (number of outgoing connections) for each node.
-You can achieve this in Topology by prescribing the number of connections for each driver node.
-For convergent connections, where the target layer is the driver layer, you thus achieve a constant fan in, for divergent connections a constant fan out.
+You can achieve this in Topology by prescribing the number of connections for each driver node by using ``fixed_indegree`` or ``fixed_outdegree``.

 Connection generation now proceeds in a different way than before:

-1. For each driver node, ``ConnectLayers`` randomly selects a node from the mask region in the pool layer, and creates a connection with the probability prescribed by the kernel.
+1. For each driver node, ``Connect`` randomly selects a node from the mask region in the pool layer, and creates a connection with the probability prescribed.
 This is repeated until the requested number of connections has been created.

-2. Thus, if all nodes in the mask shall be connected with equal probability, you should not specify any kernel.
+2. Thus, if all nodes in the mask shall be connected with equal probability, you should not specify a connection probability.

-3. If you specify a non-uniform kernel (e.g., Gaussian, linear, exponential), the connections will be distributed within the mask with the spatial profile given by the kernel.
+3. If you specify a probability with a distance-dependent distribution (e.g., Gaussian, linear, exponential), the connections will be distributed within the mask with the spatial profile given by the probability.

 4. If you prohibit multapses (cf Sec. \ :ref:`3.1.1 <sec:terminology>`)
-   and prescribe a number of connections greater than the number of pool nodes in the mask, ``ConnectLayers`` may get stuck in an infinite loop and NEST will hang.
+   and prescribe a number of connections greater than the number of pool nodes in the mask, ``Connect`` may get stuck in an infinite loop and NEST will hang.
 Keep in mind that the number of nodes within the mask may vary considerably for free layers with randomly placed nodes.

-The following code generates a network of 1000 randomly placed nodes and connects them with a fixed fan out of 50 outgoing connections per node distributed with a profile linearly decaying from unit probability to zero probability at distance :math:`0.5`.
+The following code generates a network of 1000 randomly placed nodes and connects them with a fixed fan out, of 50 outgoing connections per node distributed with a profile linearly decaying from unit probability to zero probability at distance :math:`0.5`.
 Multiple connections (multapses) between pairs of nodes are allowed, self-connections (autapses) prohibited.
-The probability of finding a connection at a certain distance is then given by the product of the probabilities for finding nodes at a certain distance with the kernel value for this distance.
-For the kernel and parameter values below we have
+The probability of finding a connection at a certain distance is then given by the product of the probabilities for finding nodes at a certain distance with the probability value for this distance.
+For the connection probability and parameter values below we have

+..
+TODO: Is this equation correct?

 .. _eq_ptheo: